-Here’s what we mean: Your home improvement business might get hit with negative reviews you consider poorly reasoned or otherwise unfair, but as long as actual customers of yours honestly conveyed their feelings about the work you did, those aren’t fake reviews.
+Here’s what we mean: Your funeral home might get hit with negative reviews you consider poorly reasoned or otherwise unfair, but as long as actual families you served honestly conveyed their feelings, those aren’t fake reviews.

 The most loathsome form of this activity occurs when a local competitor leaves one-star reviews of your business as a tactic to make you look bad by comparison.
-While this is not necessarily a pervasive problem, you should be ready if it happens.
+While this is not too pervasive in the death care industry (at least not yet), you should be ready if it happens.

 Another circumstance is when people leave fake reviews as a perverse form of social justice.